 There are schemes to support families of children with a vision impairment

 This applies if you have a person who is registered severely sight impaired/blind in your household.
-Find out more about the TV license concession or contact our Helpline on 0303 123 9999 or email@example.com
+Find out more about the TV licence concession or contact our Helpline on 0303 123 9999 or [email protected]